Homemade Brazo Gitano (Guava Swiss Roll)

 - Don’t Overbake: Be vigilant when baking – overbaking can result in a dry cake that’s prone to cracking when rolled.

-- Immediate Rolling But Be Gentle: Roll the cake while it’s still warm, but not too hot, to prevent cracks and encourage a more flexible shape BUT do it gently and with care to maintain the swirled appearance without squeezing out the filling.
+- Immediate Rolling But Be Gentle: Roll the guava cake while it’s still warm, but not too hot, to prevent cracks and encourage a more flexible shape BUT do it gently and with care to maintain the swirled appearance without squeezing out the filling.

 - Chill Before Serving: For the best texture, refrigerate your Brazo Gitano for at least an hour before slicing.
 This will help it hold its shape and make for cleaner, more beautiful slices.